-Kershaw’s 13 Ks, McKinstry’s slam lifts Dodgers past Cubs
+Kershaw’s 13 Ks, McKinstry’s slam lift Dodgers past Cubs 7-1

+“To have a full crowd of Dodgers fans again, I missed it, and it’s awesome,” Kershaw said.
+“I don’t ever want to go back.”

+Kershaw and the Dodgers are surging forward again after a week that began with a few steps backward for the defending World Series champions.

-LOS ANGELES (AP) — Clayton Kershaw racked up a season-high 13 strikeouts over eight dominant innings, and Zach McKinstry hit a grand slam in the second inning of the Los Angeles Dodgers’ 7-1 victory over the Chicago Cubs on Sunday night.
+Kershaw racked up a season-high 13 strikeouts over eight dominant innings, and Zach McKinstry hit a grand slam in the second inning of Los Angeles’ 7-1 victory over the Chicago Cubs on Sunday night.

 Cody Bellinger homered in his second straight game and drove in three runs in the Dodgers’ third consecutive win over Chicago after four Cubs pitchers combined for a no-hitter in the series opener Thursday.

-He yielded four hits while flummoxing the Cubs with his slider, recording his highest strikeout total in a regular-season game since July 2017 and getting a season-high 26 swings and misses.

-Kershaw didn’t get into a three-ball count until the sixth, and he issued his only walk in the seventh.
+He didn’t get into a three-ball count until the sixth, and he issued his only walk in the seventh.
 He matched his highest strikeout total since he struck out 13 Brewers to wrap up last fall’s NL wild-card series on the way to his first World Series title.

-Kershaw got a standing ovation as he left the field in the eighth, although it briefly turned to loud boos when umpires inspected him for foreign substances.
-Kershaw smiled and waved his cap as the cheers returned.

-Javier Báez hit his 18th homer for the Cubs, who haven’t won a series at Dodger Stadium since 2014.
-Anthony Rizzo also left the game in the fourth inning with lower back tightness.
+“He’s one of the greats,” McKinstry said.
+“He’s a great baseball player, great competitor.
+He’s a great leader in this clubhouse, and everybody just kind of swarms around him.”

 McKinstry’s first career grand slam was the Dodgers’ first hit after they loaded the bases with two walks and a hit batsman against Adbert Alzolay (4-7).

-It was the second homer in three days by McKinstry, the rookie whose promising start was derailed by a five-week injury absence consuming most of May.

-Three batters and one inning-prolonging error later, Bellinger followed up his dramatic walk-off homer on Saturday with a two-run shot off Alzolay, who yielded six runs on five hits over three innings in his third consecutive defeat.
+Three batters and one inning-prolonging error later, Bellinger followed up Saturday’s walk-off homer with a two-run shot off Alzolay, who yielded six runs on five hits over three innings in his third consecutive defeat.

-The second inning was extended when Rizzo couldn’t scoop Báez’s errant throw to first on Mookie Betts’ two-out grounder, and Bellinger capitalized with a high-arching homer to right, just his third of the season.

-Kershaw struck out eight of Chicago’s first 11 batters, but Báez hit a solo shot on his first pitch in the fourth.
+“Just wasn’t sharp,” Cubs manager David Ross said of Alzolay.
+“Looked like his command was off.
+Just his whole rhythm in general, syncing up his mechanics, led to sporadic command.
+He was battling himself out there.”

-Sergio Alcántara got into the Cubs’ first three-ball count against Kershaw in the sixth, and Kershaw struck him out anyway to set a new season high.
+Sergio Alcántara got into the Cubs’ first three-ball count against Kershaw in the sixth, but Kershaw struck him out anyway to set a new season high.

-Betts tripled and scored on Bellinger’s sacrifice fly in the sixth.
+Mookie Betts tripled and scored on Bellinger’s sacrifice fly in the sixth.

 TRAINER’S ROOM